-Taken one at a time, these unavoidable toddler moments in parenthood can make you wonder why people keep on having children.
-In the ad, you can see the strain in the father’s face.
+In this FABULOUS ad, you can see the strain in the father’s face.
 “Having children is not just life’s most important moment, but the ultimate test to connecting with your best side,” says Buenos Aires director Sebastian Wilhelm.

 While I can think of two more important things in life than having children (accepting the offer of salvation from God through Jesus Christ and who you marry), what Wilhelm is saying is so true!